eightyoctane/SpringJDBCExampleSimpleStandaloneForCF/README.md

 assembler.
 Currently on Cloud Foundry, manual Service configuration must be used, so the xml file must differentiate between "local" deployment versus cloud deployment.

+This standalone app relies on appassembler for invocation (see doc below).
+From the app assembler doc, The startup command will be "$ sh target/appassembler/bin/app"

 As is always the case, a great deal of care must be taken to insure that three items are perfect:
 1. the bean xml definition files
 2. the pom xml file